erandi-estrada/MDEF-Portfolio/docs/studio/studio.md

 <!-- Conceptual Statement -->
 <h3 style="font-size: 1.8rem; font-weight: bold; margin: 1.5rem 0 0.5rem 0;">Conceptual Statement</h3>
 <p>This collective action reframes pigeons not as "subjects of study" or "urban pests," but as a multispecies community already navigating, negotiating, and shaping the public spaces of Barcelona.
 Rather than intervening directly, this action focuses on co-presence, following, and learning from pigeons' own movement patterns, social dynamics, and urban strategies.</p>
-<p>Hostile architecture has deeply influenced pigeon behavior—not only where they land, but where they feel safe, how they form groups, and how they move through the city.
+<p>Hostile architecture has deeply influenced pigeon behavior, not only where they land, but where they feel safe, how they form groups, and how they move through the city.
 By shifting from "designing for pigeons" to "designing with pigeons," this collective action acknowledges their agency, routines, emotional responses, and spatial intelligence.</p>
 <p>The objective is not to modify their behavior, but to understand it.
 The action becomes a collaboration through attentive observation, relational proximity, and respect for autonomy, recognizing pigeons as co-inhabitants whose daily spatial negotiations reveal the hidden structures of exclusion in the city.</p>

 <!-- Action Strategy -->